Students of Colour & Black Leaders

 Facilitated by trainers with shared lived experiences, they explore notions of community, identity and leadership from the perspective of those from racialised groups.

 “It changed my life.
 I’m in action in a way I wouldn’t have thought possible before.
 I’ve realised that I matter.
 That as a Black student, my input, my opinion, my experience counts.
-So I’ve got a plan to play an even bigger role in the university.”

 Student, Nottingham Trent University